 Belinda the Otter with Sophie and Daphne Neville

-The romcom is written and directed by Talulah Riley who also stars in what promises to be an amusing movie.
-Talulah was keen to feature our very energetic young male otter Rudi in a scene where the otter is released back into the wild.
+The romcom is written and directed by Talulah Riley who was keen to use our very energetic young male otter Rudi in a scene where the otter is released back into the wild.
 To achieve this on film, without losing him altogether, was quite a feat but he enjoyed himself and the result looks endearing.

 To see more about what the otters have been up to, please go to Daphne Neville’s website here.